kietnv/vireader/README.md

 print(answer)

+# Training

+Phase 1: Sentence Retriever

+Use the Sentence_Retriever.ipynb for the sentence retriever component of the ViReader system.

+Phase 2: Answer Extractor

+Use Answer_Extractor_Training.ipynb and Answer_Extractor_Testing.ipynb for the training and testing phases of the answer extractor component of the ViReader system.

+# Dataset

+UIT-ViQuAD is available at: https://sites.google.com/uit.edu.vn/kietnv/datasets

 # References

 [1] Kiet Van Nguyen, Duc-Vu Nguyen, Anh Gia-Tuan Nguyen, Ngan Luu-Thuy Nguyen.
 A Vietnamese Dataset for Evaluating Machine Reading Comprehension.
 COLING 2020.